7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 	- `Commit` deletes all available recovery points for VM in Site Recovery and cannot change the recovery point!
 - After failover, you reprotect the VM in secodary region to replicates back to the primary region

-Failover back to primary region
+Reprotect back to primary region
 - Prerequisites: Set up replication
 - `$Vault -> $VM` - VM should be in `Protected` state, `Select Failover`:
 	- Choose: